-- f) property taxation; - g) property assessment; and - i) any other matter that may be provided for in Territorial Law not addressed by 4.4.1. - 4.4.4 In exercising its Jurisdiction and Authority pursuant to 4.4.3, the Dehcho Community Government will perform those duties that are the same as with the duties of municipalities under Territorial Law. - The Jurisdiction of the Dehcho Community Government set out in 4.4.1 and 4.4.3 does not include: - a) establishing a land titles system; - b) consumer protection; - c) regulation of utilities; and - d) occupational health and safety. - 4.4.6 For greater certainty, the authority of a Dehcho Community Government to make laws in respect of a subject matter as set out in the Dehcho Agreement includes the authority to make laws and do other things as may be necessarily incidental to exercising that authority. - 4.4.7 Dehcho Community Government Laws made pursuant to 4.4.1 and 4.4.3 will ensure that health, safety and environmental standards, and technical codes regarding public works, community infrastructure and local services, that are at least equivalent to federal and NWT health, safety and environmental standards and technical codes. - The Government of the Northwest Territories will confer with the Dehcho Community Governments prior to amending or establishing standards and technical codes referred to 4.4.7. - 4.4.9 A Dehcho Community Government will have standing to make representations to the Public Utilities Board, or any other administrative decision-maker established pursuant to Territorial Law, when the Board or decision-maker considers any matter which: - is within the jurisdiction of the Board or decision maker affecting the provision of a public utility service within the Dehcho Settlement Area; and - b) may impact upon the Dehcho Community Government.
+- b) fire protection and prevention;

+- c) emergency preparedness and emergency measures;

+- d) motor vehicles;

+- e) expropriation of interests in lands;

+- f) property taxation;

+- g) property assessment; and

+- i) any other matter that may be provided for in Territorial Law not addressed by 4.4.1.

+- 4.4.4 In exercising its Jurisdiction and Authority pursuant to 4.4.3, the Dehcho Community Government will perform those duties that are the same as with the duties of municipalities under Territorial Law.

+- 4.4.5The Jurisdiction of the Dehcho Community Government set out in 4.4.1 and

+4.4.3 does not include:

+- a) establishing a land titles system;

+- b) consumer protection;

+- c) regulation of utilities; and

+- d) occupational health and safety.

+- 4.4.6 For greater certainty, the authority of a Dehcho Community Government to make laws in respect of a subject matter as set out in the Dehcho Agreement includes the authority to make laws and do other things as may be necessarily incidental to exercising that authority.

+- 4.4.7 Dehcho Community Government Laws made pursuant to 4.4.1 and 4.4.3 will ensure that health, safety and environmental standards, and technical codes regarding public works,community infrastructure and local services, that are at least equivalent to federal and NWT health, safety and environmental standards and technical codes.

+- 4.4.8 The Government of the Northwest Territories will confer with the Dehcho Community Governments prior to amending or establishing standards and technical codes referred to 4.4.7.

+- 4.4.9 A Dehcho Community Government will have standing to make representations to the Public Utilities Board, or any other administrative decision-maker established pursuant to Territorial Law, when the Board or decision-maker considers any matter which:

-- 4.4.10 Notwithstanding the geographic limits applicable to Dehcho Community Government Laws, by agreement between the Dehcho Community Government and the Government of the Northwest Territories, such Dehcho Community Laws may apply outside the community boundaries in order to facilitate the delivery of services. - The Dehcho Community Government has Jurisdiction with respect to the prohibition, taxation, or consumption of Liquor or any other Legal Intoxicants within Community Boundaries. - 4.4.12 The Jurisdiction under 4.4.11 does not include: - a) the manufacture of Liquor; - b) the importing of Liquor into the NWT; - c) the distribution of Liquor within the NWT; and - d) the exporting of Liquor. - 4.4.13 A licence or approval of gaming or gambling in the Community Boundaries will only be issued with the consent of the Dehcho Community Government. - 4.4.14 The consent of the Dehcho Community Government pursuant to 4.4.13 may include terms and conditions, provided that any such terms and conditions are consistent with Federal Law and NWT Law. - 4.4.15 Nothing in the Dehcho Agreement will be construed to restrict the ability of the Dehcho Community Government to participate in the regulation, conduct or management of gaming and gambling permitted under any Federal Law or NWT Law.
+- a) is within the jurisdiction of the Board or decision maker affecting the provision of a public utility service within the Dehcho Settlement Area; and - b) may impact upon the Dehcho Community Government. - 4.4.10 Notwithstanding the geographic limits applicable to Dehcho Community Government Laws, by agreement between the Dehcho Community Government and the Government of the Northwest Territories, such Dehcho Community Laws may apply outside the community boundaries in order to facilitate the delivery of services. - 4.4.11 The Dehcho Community Government has Jurisdiction with respect to the prohibition, taxation,19 or control of the sale, exchange, possession, or consumption of Liquor or any other Legal Intoxicants20 within Community Boundaries. - 4.4.12 The Jurisdiction under 4.4.11 does not include: - a) the manufacture of Liquor; - b) the importing of Liquor into the NWT; - c) the distribution of Liquor within the NWT; and - d) the exporting of Liquor. - 4.4.13 A licence or approval of gaming or gambling in the Community Boundaries will only be issued with the consent of the Dehcho Community Government. - 4.4.14 The consent of the Dehcho Community Government pursuant to 4.4.13 may include terms and conditions, provided that any such terms and conditions are consistent with Federal Law and NWT Law. - 4.4.15 Nothing in the Dehcho Agreement will be construed to restrict the ability of the Dehcho Community Government to participate in the regulation, conduct or management of gaming and gambling permitted under any Federal Law or NWT Law.21